Pinot Gris 2020

-Parcels of fruit were hand-picked from two vineyards in Lowburn and Pisa and brought into the winery as each site achieved both flavour and phenolic ripeness.
+Parcels of fruit were hand-picked from a 20 year old vineyard in Gibbston in mid-April 2020.
 Whole bunches were loaded into the press and the juice gently extracted over a three hour cycle with no press cuts.
-The juice was settled in tank overnight before being racked to neutral barrel (80%) and a stainless steel tank (20%).
+The juice was settled in tank overnight before being racked to neutral barrel (11%) and a stainless steel tank (89%).

-The stainless steel ferment was kept relatively cool at 16 degrees whilst the barrels were left to their own devices reaching warmer temperatures which is particularly important for a drier style of wine.
+The stainless steel ferment was kept cool at 14 degrees whilst the barrels were left to their own devices reaching warmer temperatures which is particularly important for a drier style of wine.